rossant/website/content/2013-01-27-numpy-performance-tricks.md

-Title: Numpy performance tricks
+Title: NumPy performance tricks

-I've been using Numpy for nearly five years, but I'm still learning performance tricks.
+I've been using NumPy for nearly five years, but I'm still learning performance tricks.
 The reason is that I currently need to deal with very large arrays (hundreds of millions of elements) and the performance of my code started to be disappointing.
 Then, through extensive